ADHD in Women | Diagnosis | Symptoms are different

 ADHD in women and comorbid conditions

 When symptoms of ADHD in women are well managed, the symptoms of other mental health conditions, can improve or achieve remission.
-However, it is also common for women diagnosed with ADHD to continue to suffer from co-morbid conditions, such as:
+However, it is also common for women diagnosed with ADHD to continue to suffer from co-morbid conditions.
+Some of the more common associated conditions in women suffering from ADHD:

 Sleep problems: Circadian rhythm disorder, Narcolepsy, and other sleep disorders